mbambagini/taskdep/README.md

 How to
 ======

-Re-generate source files for the serialization make gen
+Re-generate source files for the serialization:
+    make gen

 Compile:
     make

 Other software